Estate Planning Attorney: Litowich Law - Because You Deserve Better

 A trust agreement creates a separate legal entity known as a “trust.”
 Property is placed into the trust’s ownership with instructions to a trustee about what to do with the property once you die.
 People often use this tool with the goal of avoiding the expense and delay of probate court.
 In some situations, trusts can help minimize estate and gift taxes.

 Probate is the process of submitting a will to the court so that it can supervise the process of paying the deceased person’s debts and distributing the property.
 Most commonly, probate is required when a person’s estate is disposed of only with a will.

-Based in Salem, our attorneys practice throughout Oregon.
+, our estate planning & litigation attorneys practice throughout Oregon.
 Call 503-419-6422 or email